timbertson/coffee-spec/README.md

 ## TODO:

-- tests! (ironically)
-- load directories recursively
 - setup/teardown for `describe` blocks
 - make it fall-back to using only the `coffee` binary if libs are not available
-- add a callback paramater to `run`, to make coffee-spec return the results instead of exiting the process